-Figure 10.
+FIGURE 7.
 Self-venting arterial heat pipe performance operating at 0.1in (0.25cm) against gravity, artery down.

-Figure 11.
+FIGURE 9.
 Self-venting arterial heat pipe performance, artery up with a 5.0in (12.7cm) adverse elevation.

-VI.
-Grooved Heat Pipe Experimental Results
+Grooved Heat Pipe

-Figure 12 shows the startup of the grooved heat pipe.
+Figure 10 shows the startup of the grooved heat pipe.
 An initial power input of 1.0kW was applied to the grooved heat pipe.
 As seen in the figure, the evaporator and heater temperatures are the first to steadily increase.
 As the vapor begins to be generated in the evaporator and move to the condenser, the remaining TCs increase in temperature.
 The condenser temperature is the final temperature to increase.
 The heat pipe finally reaches a uniform temperature around 225min.
-The grooved heat pipe takes longer to start up, compared to the self-venting

-10 American Institute of Aeronautics and Astronautics arterial heat pipe.
+The grooved heat pipe takes longer to start up, compared to the self-venting arterial heat pipe.
 The large ΔT between the evaporator and remaining TCs observed in the middle of the figure is caused by increasing the power into the system too rapidly.
 It assumed that this may be an indication of some dry out.
 The power was decreased slightly and, as seen in the figure, the temperatures began to isothermalize.